TypeInferred/requex/docs/introduction/Differences-from-RxJs.md

-# Frequently Asked Questions

-## Why not use RxJS?
+### Differences from RxJS

-You can build an observable model/state-tree in a declarative manner using RxJS and it is a more mature library.
+You can build an observable model/state-tree in a declarative manner using [RxJS](http://reactivex.io/) and it is a more mature library.

 For example, you might do this by using the incremental aggregation operators like `scan(...)` to build primitive operators like `runningTotal(...)` etc. and then `combineLatest(...)` to bring together streams representing property values into streams representing objects.